Silver Coins You Can Find Metal Detecting – Complete Guide

 Silver coins found metal detecting

-Finding silver is one of the greatest thrills in metal detecting.
-That sweet high tone, the distinctive ring when you flip the coin—silver hunting is addictive.
+That sweet high tone when your detector hits silver is addictive.
+The distinctive ring when you flip the coin in your hand — there’s nothing quite like it.
 The good news?
 Silver coins are still out there, waiting in parks, old homesteads, and anywhere people gathered before 1965.

 Stack of silver coins